Consensys/doc.goquorum/docs/HowTo/GetStarted/GettingStartedOverview.md

 # Getting started overview

-There are several ways to get started with GoQuorum.
+You can get started with GoQuorum in multiple ways.
 They range from using our wizard to generate a local network, to configuring and creating a full network from scratch.

 ## GoQuorum Wizard